Get Started with Catalyst Center

 Default home page

-After you log in, Catalyst Center displays its home page.
+After you log in, you see the Catalyst Center home page.

 The home page has these main areas: Assurance Summary and Network Snapshot.